chirabrata-debnath/RNAseq-Alzheimers-Analysis/README.md

    RNA-seq data downloaded from NCBI GEO using SRA Toolkit

 2. **Quality Control**
-   Raw reads assessed and trimmed using Trimmomatic
+   Raw reads were assessed and trimmed using Trimmomatic and checked using FastQC

 3. **Read Alignment**
    Clean reads aligned to the mouse reference genome using Bowtie2